inkarkat/git-extensions/etc/hubcheats-submodules.md

 `$ git opush`
 `$ git oldeletelb`

-## peer review of integration (optional)
-`$ gh pr ready`

-## merge the superproject
-Because of the `master` branch protection, we cannot do a local merge and push master; the GitHub action must have successfully built the resulting merge commit to accept a push.
-So we need to do a local rebase / merge of `master` onto the branch, push that, wait for the action, and then can reintegrate (or push the corresponding button in GitHub; both of which should be a simple fast-forward).
-`$ git ofetch`
-0) submodule branch(es) have just been fast-forwarded `$ hub ffintegratetom`
-a) single commit and then only amends to short-lived feature:
-   `$ hub ffintegratetom --push-branch --rebase-single`
-b) separate superproject commits and/or maintain history of how the feature
-   grew: `$ hub ffintegratetom --push-branch --no-ff`

 # Rules
 - When checking out branches, do so everywhere (especially both in the